 As per a study published in the Pakistan Journal of Biological Sciences, rats that were given vinegar experienced a reduction in LDL (bad cholesterol) and an increase in HDL (good cholesterol).

 As we know, reduction in cholesterol levels means a lower risk of heart disease.
-According to a study published by the Harvard School of Public Health, women who ate salad dressings with vinegar observed a lowered risk of heart disease (10).
+According to a study published by the Harvard School of Public Health, women who ate salad dressings with vinegar observed a lower risk of heart disease (10).

 ACV also controls triglycerides and raises the levels of good cholesterol in your body, thereby helping prevent heart disease.
 The vinegar also contains chlorogenic acid, an antioxidant that has been scientifically proven to protect an individual from heart disease (11).
-The higher dose of pectin also directly contributes to heart health (12).

 6. Helps Prevent Cancer